-Singer, former model, and actress Whitney Houston had a net worth of -$20 million at the time of her death.
+Whitney Houston net worth: Whitney Houston was a singer, model, and actress who had a net worth of negative $20 million at the time of her death.
 Even though Houston once signed a $100 million contract and sold over 200 million albums in her lifetime, she was in fact nearly $20 million in debt to her record label Sony when she passed away in February 2012.
 Born and raised in New Jersey, Houston hails from a family of prominent singers including her mother, gospel Cissy Houston, her cousin Dionne Warwick and godmother Aretha Franklin.
 Houston began singing at an early age in a junior gospel choir, and back-up vocals for various artists including her own mother, Michael Zager Band, and award winning Chaka Khan.
 Houston's career as a fashion model picked up and she appeared on such magazines as Seventeen, Glamour, and Cosmopolitan.
 Her self-titled debut album peaked at number one on the US Billboard chart and has been certified diamond by the RIAA.
 Her impressive discography continues with five subsequent studio albums, all of which have been certified at least platinum by the RIAA, with three of those albums reaching the top five on the US Billboard (Whitney, I'm Your Baby Tonight and I Look To You).
 From these albums and the two soundtracks Houston contributed extensively to, she has produced eleven number one singles in the USA alone, including You Give Good Love (Whitney Houston, 1985), I Will Always Love You (The Bodyguard soundtrack) and So Emotional (Whitney, 1987).
 Among her awards are six Grammys and twenty-two American Music Awards.
 Her acting credits include the films The Bodyguard (grossed $410.9 million worldwide) and Waiting to Exhale, and The Preacher's Wife and guest spots on television shows such as Gimme a Break!, Silver Spoons and Boston Public.

 Whitney Houston's Death and Financial Problems